Master’s in Communication in Arizona

 Northern Arizona University in Flagstaff offers both an on-campus Master of Arts in Communication program and a fully online Master of Arts in Communication program.

 What to Know: The on-campus Master of Arts in Communication program prepares students for careers in higher education, government, business, and community service as well as mass media.
 In addition to a general communication focus, students can also choose to focus on Documentary Studies as part of the 36-credit on-campus program.
-The online Master of Arts in Communication program prepares students for leadership roles in human resources, business management, public policy and administration, public relations or marketing.

 What Does It Cost?: Graduate level tuition for the on-campus program is $9,240 per year for Arizona residents and $21,588 for non-residents.
 Tuition for the online program is $550 per credit hour.